Teaching the Middle East

 Each module provides users with the greatest flexibility for formulating classroom lessons and all follow the same blueprint: scholarly essays introduce historical themes, ideas, and concepts for each topic.
 Framing the Issues details key issues and concepts in greater depth; Examining Stereotypes consider timely and controversial issues; Image Resource Banks offer alternative views and copyright-free images for educational use; Learning Resources provides ready access to maps, books, websites, films, blogs, interactives, and more.
 In the Classroom Connections section, Lesson Plans developed by our focus group educators directly connect these materials to curriculum.

 It is easy for any educator coming to the resource to build and design his or her own curriculum, all the while guided by the overarching perspectives of the essays written by experts in the field.
+Educators may also reference articles such as "From Munnu: A Boy from Kashmir" from Humanities magazine to see how the issues of the Middle East that extend into global territory are represented in graphic narratives.
 By approaching the instructional design of each module as groupings of “tools” or resources, the site offers a teacher control in shaping the content and using appropriate support material for their lessons.

 Teacher Mike Shea explains how he uses the site.
 “My particular favorites are in the "Image Resource Banks" from all of the modules!
 They are the most concrete connections students will likely have in experiencing the historic Middle East.
 Furthermore, the 21st-century student is unquestionably visual, and each module has superb images to allow the student to engage on a personal level.
 This resource is what I "poach" from most because history is indeed a story, and I've found that images inspire that story.
 When images are paired with real scholarship the story of the Middle East become a vibrant and dynamic subject.
 I use images from the resource in my Middle East unit in a PowerPoint format and by encouraging students to engage with the images in a discussion; usually the results are some profound questions and observations directly relating to the image or the content of the unit.
 To help answer students’ questions that always arise, the teacher can read the short readings from the site ahead of time and be well prepared.”